sverrirs/jekyll-paginate-v2/README.md

 The [Pagination Generator](README-GENERATOR.md) forms the core of the pagination logic.
 Calculates and generates the pagination pages.

-## Auto-Pages
+## Auto Pages

 The [Auto-Pages](README-AUTOPAGES.md) is an optional feature that auto-magically generates paginated pages for all your tags, categories and collections.

 ## Issues / to-be-completed

-* A few missing unit-tests
+* Unit-tests do not cover all critical code paths
 * No integration tests yet [#2](https://github.com/jekyll/jekyll-paginate/pull/2)
 * _Exclude_ filter not implemented [#6](https://github.com/jekyll/jekyll-paginate/issues/6)
+* Elegant way of collecting and printing debug information during pagination

+I welcome all testers and people willing to give me feedback and code reviews.

 ## Contributing

-I would welcome testers and people willing to give me feedback and code reviews.
+Although this project is small it has a [code of conduct](CODE_OF_CONDUCT.md) that I hope everyone will do their best to follow when contributing to any aspects of this project.
+Be it discussions, issue reporting, documentation or programming.

+> “Be kind, for everyone you meet is fighting a harder battle.”
+> --Plato

 If you don't want to open issues here on Github, send me your feedback by email at [jekyll@sverrirs.com](mailto:jekyll@sverrirs.com).